Turbulent Relative Particle Dispersion

+implying that the turbulent relative dispersion is an accelerating process because as the particles separate further, the relative dispersive-motion scales (bounded above by $R\lp t\rp$) become larger.
+The most important application of two-particle dispersion is in understanding the motion of passive scalars (like pollutants) in atmospheres and oceans.

-Obukhov \cite{Obu} showed that Richardson's relation (3) can be derived via Kolmogorov's \cite{Kol} (K41) theory\footnote{The K41 theory stipulates that the probability distribution function of velocity fluctuations, in the inertial range, depends only on the mean energy dissipation rate $\eps$ and the length scale $\ell$.
-Further, $\eps$ is independent of the Reynolds number $R_e$.} for homogeneous isotropic 3D fully developed turbulence (FDT).
-When the interparticle separation is within the inertial range, Obukhov \cite{Obu} gave \be\tag{4} \mathscr{D} \sim \eps^{1/3} \la \lb R (t) \rb^2 \ra^{2/3} \ee $\eps$ being the mean energy dissipation rate\footnote{One might think there is some logical inconsistency in the expression in (4) - $\mathscr{D}$ and $\la \lb R (t) \rb^2 \ra$ are Lagrangian quantities while $\eps$ is defined fully precisely in the Eulerian formulation.
-However, there exists a fully Lagrangian way to define $\eps$ - it is (-4) times the Lagrangian time derivative of the squared relative velocity between the two fluid particles (Falkovich et al. \cite{Fal}).}, hence the name Richardson-Obukhov (RO) scaling.
-It may be mentioned that Richardson \cite{Ric} indicated that $\mathscr{D}$ is proportional to $\eps^{1/3}$ and that $\mathscr{D}$, like $\eps$, remains nearly constant.
-So, Richardson \cite{Ric}, interestingly provided the first experimental evidence for dissipative anomaly (i.e., $\eps$ is almost independent of Reynolds number) and came very close to fully discovering the basic tenets of the K41 theory 15 years earlier.
-On the other hand, the Richardson formulation connects with the universal aspects of FDT actually stronger than the K41 formulation since the unphysical effects due to sweeping by large scales L are precluded from the outset in the Richardson formulation\footnote{Indeed, as Monin and Yaglom \cite{Mon} remarked, Richardson's formulation ``indicates Richardson's belief in the existence of a universal physical law of sufficiently simple form."}.
+Obukhov \cite{Obu} showed that Richardson's relation (3) can be derived via Kolmogorov's \cite{Kol} (K41) theory\footnote{The K41 theory stipulates that the probability distribution function of velocity fluctuations, in the inertial range, depends only on the mean energy dissipation rate $\varepsilon$ and the length scale $\ell$.
+Further, $\varepsilon$ is independent of the Reynolds number $R_e$.} for homogeneous isotropic 3D fully developed turbulence (FDT).
+When the interparticle separation is within the inertial range, Obukhov \cite{Obu} gave\footnote{One might think there is some logical inconsistency in the expression in (4) - $\mathscr{D}$ and $\la \lb R (t) \rb^2 \ra$ are Lagrangian quantities while $\varepsilon$ is defined fully precisely in the Eulerian formulation.
+However, there exists a fully Lagrangian way to define $\varepsilon$ - it is (-4) times the Lagrangian time derivative of the squared relative velocity between the two fluid particles (Falkovich et al. \cite{Fal}).}